Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Other features/README.md

 **If using the patcher, make sure that the default profile found is the one you are currently using (you can check this in `about:profiles`).**

-### Bookmarks-toggle.uc.js
-Toggles visibility of the bookmarks toolbar when pressing F2 (you can change which keys in the file).
-You need to have the "fullscreen fix" disabled on userchrome.css if using any of the "CSS tweaks" versions from this repository.

 ### Focus-tab-on-hover.uc.js
 Lets you switch to another tab just by hovering over it.
 You can specify a delay to wait before switching to the hovered tab inside the file (the variable on top of the file).